freifunk-saar/ff-node-monitor/README.md

 To integrate this service into an existing website, the easiest way is to implement it as an `iframe`:

     <iframe src="/node-monitor/" style="width:600px; height:500px; border:0"></iframe>

+ ### Data analysis

+ Once the service is running, you can see all running monitoring events in the database with

+     sudo -u postgres psql --dbname=ff-node-monitor -c "select email,m.id,name,online from monitors m, nodes n where m.id=n.id;"